Rishab1444/altiusHubTest/README.md

 InvoiceHeader to InvoiceItem: One-to-Many.
 An invoice can have multiple items.
 InvoiceHeader to InvoiceBillSundry: One-to-Many.
 An invoice can have multiple sundries.

-*Note: Auto incremental of invoice number is missing and it unique it was missed*
+*Note: Auto incremental of invoice number and its uniqueness is not implemented*
 ### MYSql database Used